 In pure air almost no iron corrosion occurs, at relative humidities even up to 99%.
 But with contaminants such as sulphur dioxide or solid particles of charcoal present, corrosion could proceed at relative humidities of 45% or above.
 However, pure air is seldom encountered in practice.

-The critical humidity level which is at 45%, is approximately same for clear and polluted air, however the rate of corrosion is faster where surfaces are exposed to polluted air in combination with high relative humidity.
-Industrial pollutants like sulphur dioxide enhance the corrosion rate.
+The critical humidity level which is at 45%, is approximately the same for clear and polluted air, however, the rate of corrosion is faster where surfaces are exposed to polluted air in combination with high relative humidity.
+Industrial pollutants like sulfur dioxide enhance the corrosion rate.